Manual Underwriting Credit Guidelines On VA And FHA Loans

-A Judgment is considered resolved if borrowers has entered into a valid agreement with the creditor to make regular payments on the debt:
+A Judgment is considered resolved if borrowers have entered into a valid agreement with the creditor to make regular payments on the debt:

-- Borrowers needs to have made timely payments for at least three months of scheduled payments
+- Borrowers need to have made timely payments for at least three months of scheduled payments

 - Judgments will not supersede the VA and/or FHA-insured mortgage lien